Vegan Chocolate Slow Cooker Desserts: Aymal's Chemical Fix

 Instructions:

-4. Technical Tip: Never use the HIGH heat setting, as high heat combined with acidity accelerates the curdling (protein denaturation) of the almond milk.
+Aymal's Technical Tip: Never use the HIGH heat setting; high heat combined with cocoa’s acidity accelerates protein denaturation (curdling) of the milk base.

 Serving Suggestions